 If there is one skill I wish I had taken more seriously earlier in parenting, it would be teaching my kids problem solving.
 I came into parenting with a mindset of wanting make my kids happy (I write a little about that in this piece on realizing it’s ok for my kids to be angry sometimes.)
 I equated a peaceful home with successful motherhood, and this means I have often offered help in the name of keeping the situation calm, instead of allowing my kids to face frustration and experience finding their own solution.

-While I still highly value peace, I am coming to terms with the fact that in order to learn how to deal with the problems my kids will undoubtedly face, they must get lots and lots and LOTS of practice problem solving.
+While I still highly value peace, I am coming to terms with the fact that in order to teach my kids resilience and learn how to deal with the problems they will undoubtedly face, they must get lots and lots and LOTS of practice problem solving.
 That’s why I have been asking myself this one question each time I am tempted to help my kids, or when they ask me for help:

 Is this something they can do by themselves?

 - If so – am I going to help them or is this a good chance to allow them (or push them) to do the work themselves?

 - With younger children we often jump in without even being asked, simply because it takes a long time for kids to do things themselves.
 However, whenever possible, if you allow that time, you’ve given them one more time to practice a daily life skill – the more independent they get the easier things will be for you both.

 - Sometime I offer help because I’m uncomfortable seeing my child struggle.
 Implementing the 17 second rule, where I wait at least 17 seconds before jumping in, has been very important for me in breaking this habit.

 - My oldest child often gets unsure or overwhelmed.
 When we’re learning something new we need lots of encouragement and time for training.
 The tasks we as adults think should be easy, are still new to our kids.
 Even when they’re not new, our kids are growing and learning so much each day that the old sometimes feels new.